jdewit/GeneratorBundle/README.md

 the <a href="https://github.com/jdewit/GeneratorBundle/blob/master/Resources/config/avro.yml">avro.yml</a> config file for a good example on how you specify your templates and even call services.

-You can tell the generator to run your own templates by specifying them in your config like so:
+You can tell the generator to run your own templates by specifying them in your config_dev.yml like so:

 ``` yml
 parameters: